 ABSTRACT

 Acacia senegal colonizes the Western Sahel of Mali.
 This agroforestry species plays an important role in the socio-economic life of local populations.
 The density of this species has declined sharply recently because of climate change and anthropogenic factors.
 However, the influence of this density on soil fertility has been studied in very few studies in Mali.
 This study document the influence of the density of natural Acacia senegal stands on soil fertility.
 Three municipalities of the region (Gadiaba, Nioro and Yèrèrè) were selected for the study.
 At each site, three plots of 1000 m2 each were marked out.
 The Acacia woody stand within each mesh was measured (basal circumference, total height and circumference total height and circumference at 1.30m).
 These measurements were preceded by an exhaustive inventory of the plants.
 Juvenile trees with a circumference of 10 cm were systematically counted and considered as regeneration.
 In parallel with these measurements, soil samples were taken from the tops and undersides of four-foot trees at the ends and centers of the meshes.
 A 500 g composite sample was taken from these samples.
-These samples were sent to the Sotuba soil-water-plant laboratory for particle size analysis.
+These samples were sent to the Sotuba soil-water-plant laboratory for particle size and chemical analysis.
 Natural stands are very dense in Gadiaba, with an average of 690 trees/ha, medium density in Nioro, with 430 trees/ha, and very low density in Yèrèrè, with 120 trees/ha.
 Circumferences show that these natural stands are very old.
 With a critical threshold of 0.6%, the soils in the study area were all deficient in organic carbon.
 The pH was very low at all three sites.
 The natural stands in the study area are characterized by small, medium-diameter trees.
 The density is generally low at all three sites.
 The soils were all deficient in organic carbon, nitrogen and assimilable phosphorus.
 Therefore, it is important to identify suitable management methods for these resources.

 Keywords: Acacia senegal, soil fertility, density, Sahel, Mali